Fragrance Guide

 Think about spray paint, or a Febreze air freshener spray, when you think about what aerosols are.
 An aerosol is technically a suspension of particles in air, and requires a fancy can with a compressed gas to propel it out of the can into a very fine mist.

-Aerosol scents are typically room fresheners.
-A variation of these is plug-in air fresheners — these use a tiny electrical circuit instead of your finger to “press the button” and release scented aerosol.
+Room fresheners typically come in compressed gas aerosol cans.
+Plug-in air fresheners are miniature versions— these use a tiny electrical circuit instead of your finger to “press the button” and release scented aerosol.

 (FYI, regular spray bottles are not aerosols.)